jwstegemann/fritz2-docs/Repositories.md

 ---
 # Repositories

-To add some sort of backend to your `Store`s you can make use of fritz2's repositories. fritz2 offers implementations of the repository-interfaces for several types of backends:
+To add some sort of backend to your `Store`s, you can make use of fritz2's repositories. fritz2 offers implementations of the repository-interfaces for two types of backends:
 * LocalStorage
 * REST

 ## Serializer

-When defining the data class you want to share via a `Repository`, you must define a `Serializer` for it.
+When defining the data class you want to share via `Repository`, you must define a `Serializer` for it.
 You can of course use [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization) for this.
 Annotate your data class (here `Person`) with `@Serializable` and then write the following serializer for your class: